a-fotherby/Omphalos/README.md

 ## Installation

-1. Make sure conda is installed on your system: https://docs.conda.io/en/latest/
+1. Make sure conda (miniconda) is installed on your system: https://docs.conda.io/en/latest/
 2. Run the installation script: `./install.sh`
    1. Make sure you provide the *absolute path* to your CrunchTope executable.
    2. You can always change it later in `omphalos/settings.py`.